 Thursday, April 27 will mark the launch of the "Congressional Israel Victory Caucus" (CIVC) to be chaired by Rep. Ron DeSantis (R-FL) and Rep. Bill Johnson (R-OH).
-Johnson and DeSantis are enlisting the help of anti-Muslim activist Daniel Pipes, a man who has spend the better part of three decades vilifying Muslims, and Palestinians in particular.
+Johnson and DeSantis are enlisting the help of anti-Muslim activist Daniel Pipes, a man who has spent the better part of three decades vilifying Muslims, and Palestinians in particular.

 Pipes’ Middle East Forum (MEF) is supporting the Caucus, with an April 24 MEF press release stating, “CIVC builds on ideas promoted by the Middle East Forum that are now gaining support among analysts, in the U.S. Congress, in the executive branch, and in Israel.”
 The “ideas” promoted by MEF stem from a paper Pipes penned titled, The Way to Peace: Israeli Victory, Palestinian Defeat.